bruggor10/SynthEdge/README.md

 Machine Learning tool for creative music applications.
 Inspired by WEKINATOR (https://github.com/fiebrink1/wekinator), but written in Python and on a more modern tech stack

 ## under development
-This is an initial commit.
-The project is still under development.
+This project is under development.
+Use it at your own risk.
 Current functionality:
 - OSC Input and output
-- save and load training data
+- save and load projects
 - train and predict with the following models:
 	- Classifiers:
 		- MLP